High Hot Feet

 Having used these boots I’d say that the investment is worth it, both for the safety factor and the comfort and confidence these kinds of boots bring.
 Put it this way, I’ve seen a lot of climbers who whine about the price of good boots, who then fork out £300 on a new Gore-Tex for their holiday, when a cheap £50 Regatta shell would do.
 Remember, you can’t put your feet in your pocketÉ well not until after the operation to remove them.
 VAPOUR BARRIER SOCKS

-Drawbacks with the system are, firstly, the socks are very slick, causing the foot to swish around within the sock sandwich, meaning you need to crank up the boots for climbing which sort of makes the use of the sock in the first place a bit of a non starter.
-Secondly your feet can rot and I mean quickly.
-The US army say that trench foot can begin within 14 hours of immersion, which means you need to really look after your feet if using these things day after day.
+Drawbacks with the system are, firstly, the socks are very slick, causing the foot to swish around within the sock sandwich, meaning you need to crank up the boots for climbing which sort of makes the use of the sock in the first place a bit of a non-starter.
+Secondly, your feet can rot and I mean quickly.
+The US army says that trench foot can begin within 14 hours of immersion, which means you need to really look after your feet if using these things day after day.
 If you’re a sufferer of athletes’ foot then VBL socks could really accelerate any infection, potentially halting your climb.
-For long term trips I recommend taking plenty of spare liners (they get saturated in ammonia), talc and make sure you clean your feet with snow every night.
+For long term trips, I recommend taking plenty of spare liners (they get saturated in ammonia), talc and make sure you clean your feet with snow every night.
 Sleeping in VBLs is not recommended.
-One way to limit some of the problems is too rub antiperspirant gel into the feet each morning to limit sweating, which can also work well for non VBL sock users.
+One way to limit some of the problems is to rub antiperspirant gel into the feet each morning to limit sweating, which can also work well for non VBL sock users.